induane/asinine-website/topics/articles/editorial/article_22.rst

 honest discussion.
 Can we still have those in America?
 I'm not smart enough to answer that question, so let's continue looking over the report.

   *Differences in distributions of traits between men and women may in part explain why we don't have 50% representation of women in tech and leadership.
-Discrimination to reach equal representation is unfair, divisive, and bad for business.* – Page 2
+Discrimination to reach equal representation is unfair, divisive, and bad for business.* – :ref:`Page 2 <google_echo_tldr>`

 What a fucking monster this guy is!
 He says male and female traits MAY IN PART explain the disparity between men and women in tech fields.
 Then he goes on to